Little-known panoramic route connecting Tusheti highlands with Kakheti.

 Day 3: Chalabakhi valley - Natsidrskhevi valley distance 19km, 1280m and 1590m

-Follow a vague shepherd’s path beside the stream until the valley opens up with a wide pass ahead.
-Climb steeply to the pass then follow the ridge left to a flat hill beneath a rocky peak.
-Drop off the ridgeline, traversing the flank of the large peak to your left towards a side ridge you see to the south.
+Follow a vague shepherd's path besides the stream until the valley opens up with a wide pass ahead.
+Climb steeply towards the wooden post marking the pass.
+From the post, drop down a few meters to reach a shepherd's path.
+If coming from Artana, this path can be followed NW to reach the Abano pass and avoid the steep descent to the Chalabakhi valley.
+Follow the path to traverse the flank of the large peak to your left towards a side ridge you see to the south.

-Little below the top of the ridge, you will find a shepherd's hut.
+Little below the top of the ridge, you will see an old shepherd’s hut below.
 Pass above this, then turn east and climb along the flank of a second rocky peak towards a second pass to reconnect with the main Greater Caucasus ridge (altitude 3000m).
-Once reaching this pass, the route follows the line of the ridge for around 7,5km (the main ridge line is obvious, there is only one split some 4km in where you need turn east/left while the side ridge runs straight).
+There is another metal post at the pass.
+Once reaching this pass, the route follows the line of the ridge for around 10km.
 There are vague shepherd’s paths to follow and some flat areas for camping if bad weather comes in.
+Follow the ridge, dropping down to your right to avoid any rocky obstacles.
 Water is available along the ridge at the small lakes that are visible from the path (one such lake located north of Mt.
-Zetavi).
+Zetavi, which can be reached from the "flat campsite" waypoint - lets call it Zetavi lake).

 Follow the top of the ridge, while rapidly losing altitude.
 On the right side, below, you will see a shepherd's hut which you may want to check.
 At the altitude of 2150m, when the trail approaches trees, it sharply turns left and drops another 200 elevation meters through the forest to the Eshmakisghele creek.
 There is a small wooden bridge.
 On the other side, climb steeply up to regain those 200 lost meters.
 Once you get out, you will see another hut nearby.
 The area is suitable for a camp, provided you got water down at the creek.